Friedrich Merz: General stance

-As a young politician in the 1970s and 1980s, he was a staunch supporter of anti-communism, the dominant state doctrine of West Germany and a core tenet of the CDU.
-His book Mehr Kapitalismus wagen advocates economic liberalism.
-He has been chairman of the Atlantik-Brücke association which promotes German-American understanding and Atlanticism, and is a staunch supporter of the European Union and NATO.
-In 2018, he described himself as "a truly convinced European, a convinced transatlanticist" and said that "I stand for a cosmopolitan Germany whose roots lie in Christian ethics and the European Enlightenment and whose most important political allies are the democracies of the West.
-I gladly use this expression again: The democracies of the West."
+Merz is a staunch supporter of the European Union, NATO and the liberal international order.
+In 2018, he described himself as "a truly convinced European, a convinced transatlanticist, and a German open to the world" and said that "I stand for a cosmopolitan Germany whose roots lie in Christian ethics and the European Enlightenment and whose most important political allies are the democracies of the West.
+I gladly use this expression again: The democracies of the West".
 He advocates a closer union and especially closer relations between Germany and France.
-Merz has criticized Donald Trump more harshly than Angela Merkel did and has especially criticized Trump's trade war against Europe.
-In 2018, he co-authored an article in defence of the European project, which among other things called for "an army for Europe."
+In 2018, he co-authored an article in defence of the European project, which among other things called for "an army for Europe".